Shopify vs WooCommerce: SEO Performance Breakdown

 Is WordPress or Shopify better for SEO?

 Neither is inherently better.
-WordPress with WooCommerce gives you more control over technical SEO — custom URLs, advanced schema, full robots.txt access, and the WordPress plugin ecosystem.
-Shopify handles the basics automatically — speed, SSL, sitemaps, canonical tags — with less effort.
+WordPress with WooCommerce gives you more control: custom URLs, advanced schema, full robots.txt access, and 59,000+ plugins.
+Shopify handles the basics automatically — speed, SSL, sitemaps, and canonical tags — with less effort.
+Both platforms rank when properly configured.
+We manage stores on both and see both perform.

 Does Shopify have better SEO than WooCommerce?